investindex/Intro/README.md

 Potentially update 2012-2021 returns, cited as 16% - Portfolio
 Check all expense ratios - Fund
-“VTI’s 4,100 stocks” under “Tax loss harvesting” header - Taxes Hyperlink from “highly similar” to VTI/SCHX returns up to present, will become outdated in 2023 (so will other PV links that are supposed to extend to present day) - Taxes
-Many 2022 tax numbers in “Essentials” and “Tax-advantaged accounts”, plus the two graphics - Taxes “RMDs up to $100K” is linked to inflation I think, so it may change - Taxes Threshold for condition (b) under “Estimated tax payments” header, although I don’t think it’s linked to inflation - Taxes -->
+“VTI’s 4,100 stocks” under “Tax loss harvesting” header - Taxes Hyperlink from “highly similar” to VTI/SCHX returns up to present, will become outdated in 2023 - Taxes Many 2022 tax numbers in “Essentials” and “Tax-advantaged accounts”, plus the two graphics - Taxes “RMDs up to $100K” is linked to inflation I think, so it may change - Taxes Threshold for condition (b) under “Estimated tax payments” header, although I don’t think it’s linked to inflation - Taxes Hyperlink comparing DFREX to VGSIX will become outdated in 2023 - Advanced -->